Another new post on Boats for difficult times:

 Boats I’d like to design

-This was the title to a post on my home site that led to a new project.
-While that original kernel evolved into Boats for Difficult Times, I think its original impulse deserves an airing here.
+This was the title to a post on my home site.
+It evolved into Boats for Difficult Times.
+Its original impulse deserves an airing.